 Tara Priya, a singer and pianist from Los Altos, and her songwriting partner, Mountain View multi-instrumentalist Jason Cirimele, have just self-released an EP of retro soul tunes, titled "Tara Priya."

 Priya grew up in Los Altos, where she first picked up piano at age 4, and began training to be an opera singer when she was 11 years old.
 In high school she took a liking to jazz and frequently dreamed of a career in music.
 She is currently living in Los Angeles.

 On Nov.
-15, the duo performed stripped-down versions of two tunes from their new six-song debut at Red Rock Coffee in downtown Mountain View.
-Old friends, other open-mic musicians and coffee-shop patrons listened intently as Cirimele wove jazzy chords and bluesy pentatonic flourishes together with the gritty earth-tone of his Fender Stratocaster.
+15, the duo performed a stripped-down version of two tunes from their new six-song debut at Red Rock Coffee.
+Old friends, other open mic musicians and coffee shop patrons listened intently as Cirimele wove jazzy chords and bluesy pentatonic flourishes together with the gritty earth-tone of his Fender Stratocaster.

-Priya demonstrated a wide range, jumping easily from deep and sultry soul up to a trembling, frail falsetto coo, all the way back down to an assertive Aretha-esque growl.
+Priya demonstrated a great range, jumping easily from deep and sultry soul, up to a trembling, frail falsetto coo, all the way back down to an assertive Aretha-esque growl.
 Hoop bracelets jangled on her thin arms.

 "I still feel like it happened too slowly," said Priya, whose goal is to make a living as a touring musician.